Vintage Historic Photographs

 Stereoviews

-Thirteen vintage stereoviews of Montreal and Niagara Falls by William Notman.
+Thirteen stereoviews of Montreal and Niagara Falls by William Notman.
 Late 1800s.

 E. & H. T. Anthony